Albertoenriquepaulo/CSharpAdvancedTopics/Events/README.md

     //EventHandler and it comes in two forms:
     // 1- EventHandler, normal form
     // 2- EventHandler<TEventArgs>, Generic form
-    //So, we can use that delegate instead of cxeating our own.
+    //So, we can use that delegate instead of creating our own.
 We do not have to create a delegate explicitly

-	//equivalent to this + the event "public delegate void VideoEncodedEventHandler(object source, VideoEventArgs args);" public event EventHandler<VideoEventArgs> VideoEncoded;
+	//Equivalent to this + the event "public delegate void VideoEncodedEventHandler(object source, VideoEventArgs args);" public event EventHandler<VideoEventArgs> VideoEncoded;

     //If we do not send any data we can use the normal form like this